palmerlab/behaviour_box/README.md

 --------------

-Working on
-:    I want the program to only report when the lickOn variable changes.
-    Ultimately I want to generate a raster plot, which requires the time of each hit.

-    To do this I shall check the current LickOn value on senseLick.
-If the value has changed then LickOn is updated.

 The arduino program is a little complicated; but in principle a simple setup.
 The main method is `runTrial` which on initialisation: